 Your own Terms and Conditions, if defined, must be accepted by your clients upon ordering and registering.
 You can define them under My Business / Legal / Terms and conditions.

-The date when a customer accepts your terms, if it has been recorded, is visible on the client's record page.
+The date when a client accepts your terms, if it has been recorded, is visible on the client’s record page.

 These terms can also be delivered to your clients as a PDF file along with ordered image downloads.

-Terms and Conditions accepted by your customers are a contract that helps safeguard your business interest and for example, are a good place to provide mandatory information, or set boundaries on what your customers can do with the images they download.
-If you serve customers in Europe and are subject to the General Data Protection Regulation (GDPR), they are a good vehicle to comply (they provide a "contractual basis" for the data).
+Terms and Conditions accepted by your clients are a contract that helps safeguard your business interest and for example, are a good place to provide mandatory information, or set boundaries on what your clients can do with the images they download.
+If you serve clients in Europe and are subject to the General Data Protection Regulation (GDPR), they are a good vehicle to comply (they provide a “contractual basis” for the data).